BidProwl

 Are government auction vehicles reliable?

 Federal fleet vehicles are generally well-maintained because agencies follow scheduled maintenance programs.
 State and local vehicles vary more.
-The key is documentation — a vehicle with a full service history is a much safer purchase than one without.
+The key is documentation.
+A vehicle with a full service history is a much safer purchase than one without.
 Condition reports and inspection opportunities exist for most listings.

 Can I test drive a vehicle before bidding?